Brentwood, New Hampshire

-Brentwood is a town in Rockingham County, New Hampshire, United States.
+Brentwood is a town and county seat of Rockingham County, New Hampshire, United States.
 At the 2020 census, its population was 4,490.
-Brentwood has been the county seat of Rockingham County since 1997.

 History

 An Abenaki tribe called the Pennacook farmed, fished and hunted in what is now Brentwood.
 Two main foot trails ran through the town, one along the Exeter River, where arrowheads and other stone and wooden artifacts have been found.
 At Pickpocket Dam, this pathway joined with the Pentucket Trail leading south to Pentucket (now Haverhill, Massachusetts) and north further into Pennacook territory.

 The first non-native settlers came in 1652 to start a sawmill powered by a waterfall on the Exeter River.

 Division and redivision

 The town was once a part of Exeter known as Brentwood (or Brintwood) Parish.
 It was named after Brentwood, Essex, originally called "Burnt Wood", where, in 1177, King Henry II granted permission for 40 acre of the king's forest to be cut, burned and cultivated.